rum-archive/rum-archive/src/datasets/index.md

   * Resources table's `protocol` column is not set
 * Changelog: See the [release notes](/docs/release-notes/) for breaking changes

-## Akamai Employee Individual Datasets
+## Akamai Employee Individual Websites Datasets

 A few Akamai employees with personal websites have opted in to publishing their RUM data to the RUM Archive.